stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 | Scaling from a 3000x3000 canvas area to a 900x900 canvas area                | 502.38 ops/s ± 21.1%  |
 | Scaling from a 3000x3000 canvas area to a 3000x3000 canvas area (no scaling) | 317.33 ops/s ± 5.64%  |

 The most significant factor in performance appears to be the size of the destination image area: the smaller the destination image area, the better the performance.
 Even when scaling from a large image area to a small image area, the performance was over 1000 operation per seconds.
-That said, the size of the source image area does also affect performance, with smaller source image areas producing better results than larger source image area.
+That said, the size of the source image area does also affect performance, with smaller source image areas producing better results than larger source image areas.

 ## Conclusion